MOSES-OKOTH/cema/README.md

 - running the script in `/db/cema.sql` file, or
 - importing the database file via the web server's GUI.

+#### 4. Run the project
+You can can now access the project locally via your browser using [localhost](http://localhost).
+The application will default you to the login page where you are supposed to key in the login credentials.
+Set the `ID` as `12345678` and `Password` as `Password@123` to be able to login.

 ## Project Structure

 ```